Parshat Shekalim: How Many Jews Are There?

 The history of census counts of the Jewish people, from the days of Moses and kings Saul and David, and the connection to counting ten for a minyan in the synagogue.

-G-d instructed that every Jew give a half shekel towards the offerings in the Holy Temple.
+There is a mitzvah for every Jew to give a half-shekel towards the cost of the offerings in the Holy Temple.
 Each year at the beginning of the month of Adar, the obligation would be announced, and a month later, on the first of Nissan, the priests would purchase the communal offerings for the coming year.
-Today this mitzvah is no longer in effect, but we continue to read it in the Torah around the time of the first of Adar, in commemoration of the mitzvah (Source 1), and so that we will be prepared to observe it again with the imminent coming of Mashiach (Source 2).
+Today this mitzvah is no longer in effect, but we continue to read about it in the Torah around the time of the first of Adar, in commemoration of the mitzvah (Source 1), and so that we will be prepared to observe it again with the imminent coming of Mashiach.
+(Source 2)

 King David counted the people directly, triggering a plague that killed thousands.
-The Talmud in Tractate Berachot explains that even schoolchildren know this commandment, but David from Above to err in this matter as a punishment for speaking disrespectfully about G-d (Sources 4-5).
+The Talmud in Tractate Berachot explains that even schoolchildren know this commandment, but David was caused from Above to err in this matter as a punishment for speaking disrespectfully about G-d.
+(Sources 4-5)

 If Moses wasn’t commanded to count the Jews, why did he do so – at risk of causing a plague?
 The explanation is that through counting, the value of each Jews is accentuated in the eyes of the Creator.

-In the Holy Temple in Jerusalem, the priests counted their fingers, and not the people themselves (Source 8).
-When we wish to count if there’s a minyan in the synagogue, we too may not count directly – one, two, three, etc. – but indirectly.
+In the Holy Temple in Jerusalem, the priests were counted by their fingers, and not by themselves (Source 8).
+When we wish to count if there’s a minyan in the synagogue, we do not count directly—one, two, three, etc.—but indirectly.
 Rashi suggests using the following verse that contains ten words (in Hebrew): “And I, through Your abundant kindness, come into Your house; I bow toward Your holy sanctuary in awe of You.”

 In the Concise Code of Jewish Law, written about 160 years ago, it states that the custom is to use the ten words of another verse: “Grant salvation to Your people and bless Your heritage; tend them and exalt them forever.”